Jump to a section

 Before you can start work on getting out of the debt, you need to be clear on how deep of a hole you're actually in.
 It's time for a brutally honest assessment of where your business is at with its credit card debt.

-Getting real about the severity of the debt gives you a crystal clear baseline.
-The good news is that finally facing reality allows us to start mapping out a comeback plan.
-We'll use this debt assessment as the foundation to methodically repay balances and restore financial health.
+The good news is that getting a good grasp of your situation allows you to start mapping out a comeback plan.
+You’ll use this debt assessment as the foundation to methodically repay balances and restore financial health.

 Creating a repayment plan